‘Vanderpump Rules’ Star Kristen Doute Is Single Ahead Of Season 9, Confirms Split From Boyfriend Brian Carter

 Kristen Doute and Brian Carter have split.

-During last night’s episode of the three-part Vanderpump Rules Season 7 reunion special, Doute was asked about her relationship status by host Andy Cohen and without hesitation, she confirmed she was, in fact, single after enduring a number of challenging moments with Carter on the show.
+During last night’s episode of the three-part Vanderpump Rules Season 7 reunion special, Doute was asked about her relationship status by host Andy Cohen.
+Without hesitation, she confirmed she was, in fact, single after enduring a number of challenging moments with Carter on the show.

 According to a May 6 report from Pop Culture, Doute suggested she was having relationship issues with Carter earlier this year when she appeared on Watch What Happens Live after a dispute with Carter and her co-stars on the show.
 As fans will recall, Doute’s co-stars, including Stassi Schroeder and Katie Maloney, voiced their concerns about her relationship with Carter on a number of the episodes of the show and made it clear that they didn’t think he was the one for her.